denismurphy/java-evolution/README.md

-# 🚀 Java Evolution - A Tour of New Features in Java 9-21
+# 🚀 A Tour of New Features in Java 9-21

-Welcome to this comprehensive guide on the exciting new features introduced in Java versions 9 through 21! 🎉 Each section covers a major Java release, providing code examples to illustrate key innovations.
+New features introduced in Java versions 9 through 21

 ## Java 9 📦

-Java 9 introduced the Java Platform Module System (JPMS), revolutionizing how Java SE organizes its components for enhanced performance, security, and maintainability.
+Java 9 introduced the Java Platform Module System (JPMS).

 ```java
 module com.example.mymodule {